You only have seconds to grab your reader's attention.

 Fiction and Non-Fiction Book Editing

 Are you considering submitting your novel, memoir or self-help book to an agent or publisher?
 Before you do, you need to be aware of how much the industry has changed in recent times.
 No longer do publishers overlook sub-standard writing to get to an amazing story or ‘voice’.
-No, in these days of tight publishing budgets, and with the advent of writing courses and digital training, authors are expected to produce error-free, succinct manuscripts of an ever-increasing standard.
+In these days of tight publishing budgets, and with the advent of writing courses and digital training, authors are expected to produce error-free, succinct manuscripts of an ever-increasing standard.
 Even self-publishing authors are subject to brutal online critiques, which can destroy their chances of making sales or achieving ratings on Amazon.
-Here’s where I can help:
+Here’s where I can help.

 Cost effective feedback before editing.
 Beta readers are intelligent, avid readers who provide constructive criticism and logical feedback to authors – basically a review of what worked (or didn’t) for them as a reader (not a professional editor).
 Read more about Beta Reading